Pre-Order Meaning: Shopee Example & How It Works [2026] 2026

 4. Fulfillment: Once stock arrives, orders are shipped to customers within the promised timeframe.

-Example: A multichannel seller on Shopee and Lazada launches a pre-order for a trending phone case design.
-They collect 200 orders across both platforms over 5 days, then place a single bulk order with their Guangzhou supplier — paying less per unit than if they’d ordered speculatively.
+Example: A multichannel seller on Shopee, Lazada, and Amazon launches a pre-order for a trending phone case design.
+They collect 200 orders across all platforms over 5 days, then place a single bulk order with their Guangzhou supplier — paying less per unit than if they’d ordered speculatively.
 The lead time from order to delivery is 10 days.

 Pre-Orders vs Backorders: What’s the Difference?